ethanmcmike/Go/README.md

 # Go

 Fully functional game of Go in an Android app.
 Made in a single sitting.
+Enhanced in many.

 Jacob Kelsey - game model logic